dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-0-19-0.md

 :::info Prerelease

 dbt v0.19.0 is currently in beta.
-Please post in dbt Slack #prereleases with questions or issues.
+Please post in dbt Slack #dbt-prereleases with questions or issues.

 :::